-Results of a new maternity care survey were released last week, which highlighted the reality of giving birth in this country.
-The survey was carried out by The Quality Care Commission and it involved 23,000 women.
+A 2003 maternity care survey highlighted the reality of giving birth in the UK.
+The survey was carried out by The Quality Care Commission and it involved 23,000 women…

 Let’s start with some of the more positive points: